 A laboratory investigation of some topic of current research interest in collaboration with a faculty member.
 The topic is chosen by the student in consultation with the faculty mentor.
 Careful laboratory technique, critical evaluation of data, depth of specialized knowledge, independence and originality are cultivated.
 A written and oral defense before a board of Chemistry faculty and regular attendance at the departmental seminar series are required during each semester of enrollment.
-The Senior Project may spans two semesters, earning two credit hours in the first semester, and four credit hours in the second semester.
+The Senior Project spans two semesters, earning two credit hours in the first semester, and four credit hours in the second semester.
 A grade will be awarded for both semesters.
 Must be taken on the letter-grade basis.

-Prerequisite: CHEM 584, or by permission of instructor.
+Prerequisite: CHEM 386 and CHEM 584.

+Distribution Requirements: none.
 First semester of two-semester project.